 Finding the perfect balance between risk and reward can be tricky.
 Several binary option trading sites, such as binaryoptiontrading.com, offer tips and strategies for the best times to trade, and how to better forecast rising or falling stock prices.

-You’ll also want to plan in advance how much you plan to spend.
+You’ll also want to decide in advance how much you plan to spend.
 You have to consider that you might lose whatever amount you plan to invest, so it is important to stick to a strict limit.
 Ideally, you’ll want to have at least $10,000 to utilize if you want your return to be substantial.

 Explore the various binary option trading sites before settling on one.
 Read reviews and look to see if there are any additional fees you must pay in order to use a site.
 Reputable binary options brokers do not take commissions or charge a fee per trade, as is commonly done with other stock trades.